rust-lang/rfcs/text/0000-new-communication-channels.md

 * These new channels increase the moderation burden and may require the moderation team to grow to accomodate.

+The moderation team has previously mentioned they would be willing to grow to accomodate, but it's worth noting here as well.

+* It creates confusion which channel is the official channel for meetings and the place to engage with core developers.

+If necessary, this RFC can be revised to include recommendation, though currently subteams pick their own communication channels.
+Officially setting subteam meeting channels would probably be better as a separate RFC.

 # Alternatives
 [alternatives]: #alternatives